 Online shopping is especially prevalent on mobile sites.
-In fact, studies on the digital influence of retail found that 37% of in-store sales were influenced by a customer's use of a mobile device.
+Studies on the digital influence of retail found that a customer's mobile device use influenced 37% of in-store sales were influenced by a customer's mobile device use.
 For e-commerce brands, there is undeniable importance for an accessible mobile website that overlays cannot support.

-6. Overlays fail to provide an equal experience
+6. Accessibility Widgets and Overlays fail to provide an equal experience

-The very first lines of the Americans with Disabilities Act - titled the "General Rule" - state that "No individual shall be discriminated against on the basis of disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation..."
+The very first lines of the Americans with Disabilities Act - titled the "General Rule" states that "No individual shall be discriminated against based on disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation..."

 Keywords in this context?
 "Full and equal enjoyment."
 Widgets and overlays, instead, construct experiences that function to be "separate but equal."
 The narrow capabilities of AI technology discussed above quickly cancel out an overlay solution's chance of allowing "full" compliance.

-Moreover, these solutions are not integrated within the site; the only way to offer truly equal, complete accessibility is to align the site's foundation and source code to follow WCAG compliance.
+Moreover, these solutions are not integrated within the site; the only way to offer genuinely equal, complete accessibility is to align the site's foundation and source code to follow WCAG compliance.